microsoft/azure-software-radio-hello-world/stage1/hello_world_stage1.md

 ## Using Azure Software Radio Development VM

-**Note:** in Step 3 when you create the Virtual Machine, under Size, note how it suggests using Standard_NV12s_v3.
-This is because the NV series VMs have a GPU and are specifically designed for desktop accelerated applications and virtual desktops.
-If you are using a trial Azure subscription and don't have access to NV series VMs, that's OK, we do not require a GPU for any of the steps in this tutorial.
-The [Dv2 series](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series) is a good substitute for this tutorial.

 ### Signing up for the Private Preview of the Azure software radio developer VM

 Currently the Azure software radio developer VM is in Private Preview and our team must first authorize you to be able to deploy the service.
 To sign up for the Developer VM click [Here](https://forms.office.com/r/sbZqBUVUE0), fill in the required details and our team will ensure you get authorized within 24 hours for the service.
 The next step will verify you have access.